Last updated: 09 August 2019

 (ix) defects or errors in any way related to the Customer not affording the Company proper access to the Software via remote access or for on-site assistance or otherwise or where the defect or error is caused in any way by the Customer not being contactable or not following instructions correctly whether given by telephone, email, fax or otherwise or caused by or related to any breach by the Customer of its obligations under this Contract (including but not limited to its obligations pursuant to clause 8 of the Master Services Agreement and paragraph 3.9 of the Service Terms);

-(x) a situation where the Customer ceases for whatever reason to have the legal right to use the Software;
+(x) a situation where the Customer ceases for whatever reason to have the legal right to use the Software; or

 (xi) defects or errors caused by a Force Majeure Event.